CodeMacrocosm/Vocab-a-Thon/README.md

 ## About Vocabathon 📣

-Vocabathon is hosted and curated by Shreya Malogi.
-The mission of Vocabathon is to create a collaborative platform where word aficionados from around the globe can contribute and access a diverse and comprehensive collection of words and their meanings.
+Vocabathon is hosted by Shreya Malogi.
+Its core mission is to foster a collaborative environment where word enthusiasts from across the globe can actively contribute to and access a rich and diverse repository of words and their corresponding meanings.

 ## Why Contribute? 🤝